 Thousands of in-kind donations of time from volunteers, jail residents, and friends are what sustain VHJR's programs, as well as contributions of $1 to $200 from generous individuals, churches, organizations, and businesses.

-In 2002, VHJR was awarded a planning grant from Maine Initiatives Foundation and a grant from the Self-Education Foundation.
-And in 2003, the Maine Coalition on Smoking and Health contributed a counseling and education grant that allowed us to begin group chemical addiction counseling for the jail residents.
-Since that beginning we have received assistance from Maine Community Foundation, St. Francis Church Community Building Fund, Coastal Hancock Healthy Communities, Union River Healthy Communities, Catholic Campaign for Human Development, Sparkplug Grant, and a generous array of caring groups and individuals.
+Other grants have been received from Maine Initiatives Foundation and a grant from the Self-Education Foundation, the Maine Coalition on Smoking and Health (that allowed us to begin group chemical addiction counseling for the jail residents).
+Since that beginning we have received assistance from Maine Community FoundationSt.
+Francis Church Community Fund, Coastal Hancock Healthy Communities, St. Saviour's Church, Unitarian Congregation of Castine, Union River Healthy Communities, Catholic Campaign for Human Development, Sparkplug Grant, and a generous array of caring groups and individuals.

 __________________________________________

 "Help Behind Bars."
 (Small corrections: There is mention here that VHJR has been paid for our work -- we haven't -- and that staff is needed to protect us.
-While this is correct in theory, since 2001 we've never had a single safety incident with a jail resident).
+While this is correct in theory, we've never had a single safety incident with a jail resident).

 Hope Magazine featured our volunteer work -- how we started and how we all